adcirc/adcirc/doc/README_ADCIRC_weir-pump.txt

 Diagnostic output relating to the operation of pumps, that is the times that pumps turn on and turn off, is directed to the fort.16 files (for parallel runs in the PE* directories for mesh tiles containing weir/pump node pairs).
-It is also written to the (new) fort.78 text file, although there are still issues to be worked out with this.
-The problem at present is that, for a parallel run, the node numbers (NBVV and IBCONN) used
+It is also written to the (new) fort.78 text file.
+The information written to the fort.78 file is: column 1: model time at which the pump state changed. column 2: barrier index column 3: boundary node column 4: global node number on front (source) face of weir column 5: global node number on back (receiving) face of weir column 6: surface elevation (eta) at front face node column 7: pumping state (0 = pump off, 1 = pump on)